-- 22. The coach is one of the most environmentally friendly ways of travelling, with average carbon dioxide emissions per passenger per journey being around 1.5 times higher for rail, 5 times higher for air and 6 times higher for car travel.1 With the latest Euro VI diesel coaches emitting less nitrogen oxides (NOx) per vehicle than the latest diesel cars, just one coach-load of people which can keep on up to 50 cars off the roads amounts to notable savings in carbon and NOx emissions.
-Coaches are therefore part of the solution to the problem of climate change, with buses and coaches together currently contributing only 3% of domestic transport emissions of carbon dioxide whilst cars contribute two-thirds.2 - 23.
+- 21. The coach is one of the most environmentally friendly ways of travelling, with average carbon dioxide emissions per passenger per journey being around 1.5 times higher for rail, 5 times higher for air and 6 times higher for car travel.1 With the latest Euro VI diesel coaches emitting less nitrogen oxides (NOx) per vehicle than the latest diesel cars, just one coach-load of people which can keep on up to 50 cars off the roads amounts to notable savings in carbon and NOx emissions.
+Coaches are therefore part of the solution to the problem of climate change, with buses and coaches together currently contributing only 3% of domestic transport emissions of carbon dioxide whilst cars contribute two-thirds.2 - 22.
 Nonetheless we recognise that there is scope to go even further in reducing emissions from coaches, particularly in relation to some of the older coach vehicles on our roads.
 This is particularly the case for coaches operating in areas of poor air quality which may be subject to clean air zone legislation.
 However, whilst funding has been made available for bus operators affected by Clean Air Zones to upgrade their fleet and meet new requirements, such funding has not been forthcoming for coach operators nationwide.
 In England and Wales it is left to the local area to decide what support to provide and to whom, with many choosing not to offer support to coach operators that may travel regularly into their area.
-In Scotland, while coach operators are able to bid for funding from the Bus Emissions Abatement Retrofit (BEAR) programme, priority over available funds is likely to be given to bus and scheduled coach services, with coach tour/private hire operators likely to miss out.
+In Scotland, whilst coach operators are able to bid for funding from the Bus Emissions Abatement Retrofit (BEAR) programme, priority over available funds is likely to be given to bus and scheduled coach services, with coach tour/private hire operators likely to miss out.
 This may be at least partly due to difficulty in determining eligibility; many coach operators who might run frequent services into a Clean Air Zone may not be based within the local authority area and it may be difficult to confirm the extent to which they will be affected by the requirements.
 The fact that many coach operators and services do not fit neatly within defined geographical boundaries means they fall between the cracks when it comes to securing funding allocated by local authorities.
 With such operators facing the huge costs associated either with retrofit, new vehicles or a daily charge, this puts vast numbers of coach services at risk, particularly given that available capital and/or credit for investment in retrofit and new, cleaner vehicles to meet Clean Air Zone requirements will be in even shorter supply post-pandemic.
-Some operators may choose to cease running services into the areas affected by Clean Air Zone legislation altogether; some may have no choice but to pass on the increased cost to the passenger.
+Some operators may choose to cease running services into the areas affected by Clean Air Zone legislation altogether; some may have no choice but to pass on the increased cost to the passenger. - 23.
+Given the important role that coaches play in supporting the British economy, delivering an inclusive society and tackling environmental issues, we urge government to provide financial support for coach operators to retrofit vehicles to meet Euro VI standards, in the same way that widespread support has been available for buses in England and Wales affected by Clean Air Zones.
+Funding for retrofit would also provide manufacturers with certainty that there will be a market for solutions, thus encouraging them to bring forward a range of options for coaches which is currently lacking.